 Asymmetric Cryptosystems, Hashing, PKI and Digital Signatures

-RSA, ECC, SHA-2/3, HMAC, X.509 and the Indian CCA PKI stack with Class 3 DSC and UPI cryptography.
+RSA, ECC, SHA-2/3, HMAC and X.509 through the Indian CCA PKI stack, Class 3 DSC, Aadhaar e-sign, UPI keys and BNSS Section 63 e-record certification.

 A forensic examiner is never the cryptographer who designs the cipher, but is regularly the person who has to read a TLS handshake out of a packet capture, verify a Section 63 BSA hash chain, or open a .p7s signed email and explain to a court why the signature is valid.
 That requires a working grasp of asymmetric cryptography (the maths that lets a stranger encrypt to you without sharing a key), of hashing (the one-way fingerprint that anchors evidence integrity), and of the PKI plumbing that ties a public key to a real person on a real Aadhaar-verified registration.
 The Indian dimension is concrete: the Controller of Certifying Authorities (CCA) under MeitY licenses every CA that can issue a legally usable Digital Signature Certificate, and IT Act 2000 Section 35 is the statutory hook that makes a DSC a recognised signature in income tax filings, GST returns, MCA filings and GeM tenders.